 Santiago de Compostela | Romanesque | Legend

 Correction: Archcathedral Basilica.
 Santiago has this special title as one of the three remaining churches in the world built over the tomb of an Apostle.
-Legend says that Saint James the Apostle (Santiago in Spanish) came here to Christianise Spain.
+Legend has it that Saint James the Apostle (Santiago in Spanish) came here to Christianise Spain.

 Allegedly, they found his tomb in the 9th century.
-After that, pilgrims began to flock, and the church was built to keep the remains of the saint intact.
-Since then, of course, the famous Camino de Santiago ends at the cathedral.
-Finally, when you visit, remember to look at Portico da Gloria.
+After that, pilgrims began to flock to the location and the church was built to keep the remains of the saint intact.
+Since then, of course, the famous Camino de Santiago pilgrimage route ends at the cathedral.
+When you visit, remember to look at the Portico da Gloria.
 This is a Romanesque portico with special features of Spanish medieval art.

 Tenerife | Holy Mountain | Active Volcano

 Sunshine?
 Check.
 Nature?
 Check.
 Volcano?
 You couldn’t ask for a better one.
-Teide is the highest mountain top in Spain (3715 m).
-Moreover, from the ocean floor, it measures 7500 m making it the 4th highest volcano in the world.
+Teide is the highest mountain top in Spain (3,715 m).
+In fact, from the ocean floor, it measures 7,500 m making it the 4th highest volcano in the world.
 Also, the views from the top are incredible.

-Moreover, you can soak in the Canarian beauty protected in Teide’s National park.
-In addition, Teide is the sacred mountain for the Guanche people: the native population of the Canary Islands.
+You’ll also get to take in the Canarian beauty protected in Teide’s National park.
+In addition, Teide is the sacred mountain for the Guanche people—the native population of the Canary Islands.
 So, if you visit, please embrace this holiness.
-Finally, remember that Teide is still an active volcano so take care during your visit.
+And remember that Teide is still an active volcano, so take care during your visit.

 Segovia | Roman History | Photography Lovers